How to Clean a Tent

 How to Wash a Moldy Tent

 Damp tent fabric may harbor mold, giving it a funky smell.
-To deep-clean a tent with mold and mildew, use a commercial enzyme cleaner.
+To clean a tent with mold and mildew, use a commercial enzyme cleaner.
 Don’t soak the tent any longer than recommended on the bottle to avoid breaking down the waterproof polyurethane coating.

 Give the Tent Some Finishing Touches

 Once the tent is clean and dry, take the time to evaluate the condition of the seams, zippers, and mesh.
 Make any repairs as needed.